By Arvind Hickman and Lindsay Bennett | 1 July 2016

 This article first appeared in AdNews in print.

-“There is no good outcome from gambling.
+“There is no good outcome from gambling but you can check out tips for Hippodrome Casino players.
 It’s not like alcohol where moderate drinkers live longer than problem drinkers.
 There’s no good outcome”

 The fastest growing category of advertising is also one of its most controversial – sports gambling.
 Sports betting advertising has had a remarkable rise and is becoming ubiquitous in sport.
 What are the social consequences?

 Watching a game of AFL or NRL on the telly these days it’s virtually impossible to avoid the proliferation of sports betting ads.
 In the past five years, sports betting has become as much a part of the footy as crunching tackles, soaring speckies and the obligatory meat pie.

 Gambling is easily the fastest growing category in advertising and the rate of growth is eye-opening.
 Since 2011, the amount of money spent on gambling ads has risen from $91 million to $236 million in 2015, according to Standard Media Index (SMI) figures.
 That’s an increase of 160% and the majority of this has been on sports wagering.

 By comparison, the next highest growth category over this period is recruitment (67%), education (65%) and fuel and gas (51%), while the market ad spend increased by just 7%.
 Of the 39 categories the SMI covers, gambling was the 28th largest spender on media in 2011.
 Last year it was 15th, in a period where the top spending 20 categories hardly changed.